1. Less Expenisve and Easy Do-It-Yourself Options

 Or use indoor/outdoor carpeting, like the Splasher Model above, but it's not that great because their fur sticks to it, use whatever you like, you can use linoleum remnants (they chew on this), cardboard with towels (they might pee on that).

 Or use BERBER carpeting, if it's the washable kind.
-It's more costly than all the above but it's the longest lasting and least likely to be destroyed.My personal favorite is the coroplast because you can fold it into a deep pan which can be washed and disinfected with bleach and it also keeps the hay and dust bunnies from escaping (see Strider above in the green-bottomed cage).
-But I will be adding berber area rugs for lounging and enrichment.
+It's more costly than all the above but it's the longest lasting and least likely to be destroyed.My personal favorite is the coroplast because you can fold it into a deep pan which can be washed and disinfected with bleach and it also keeps the hay from escaping.